30 Year Term Life Insurance Is an AWESOME Product! Find Out Why Now.

 One of the biggest obstacles I ran into when shopping for life insurance was the web was full of information that assumes a LOT of insider knowledge.
 Hey, agents know all the lingo, but what about people who are considering buying life insurance for the first time?

 They’re complete novices and have no reason to know the jargon we use every day.

 A term is the period of time you select to be covered.
-So when I say you’re looking for 30 year term – it means you decided that coverage for that period of time…
+So when I say you’re looking for 30 year term – it means you’re covered for the period of time…

-…and there’s a whole lot of info I want to share including the average cost of 30 year term life insurance!
+…but there’s more I’d like to share including the average cost of 30 year term life insurance!

 So why not grab a seat, put your feet up and dig in!

 If you're looking for the average cost of 30 year term life insurance, then you're not alone.
 This is one of our best-selling products for many reasons.
 Don't get me wrong there are always situations where lesser terms are more appropriate...

 ...but it works a charm for LOTS of people.
 I do want to mention we are talking about level term life insurance in this article.
 This means that once your premium is determined by the insurer it will remain the same for thirty years.

 Is '30' the New '20'?

 Everyone’s situation is completely different.
 But 30 Year Level Term Life Insurance ticks a lot of boxes.
 Hey, I would go as far as to say that 30 year term is now the new 20 year term!